 - Each chapter has a laboratory experiment to provide grounding in key concepts.

 - Questions at the end of the chapter are provided to assess learning.

 - A bibliography details additional resources for the chapter.

 - A glossary provides definitions of the terms used in the book.

-Online access to the Composites Manufacturing video series sampler complements this text.
+Online access to a sample from the Composites Manufacturing Video Series complements this text.
 It offers excellent visual representations of the materials and manufacturing methods addressed.
 Use the set of eight videos to supplement learning, lectures, and laboratories.